 The byway is a self-guided driving tour that winds for 125 miles through Dorchester and Caroline Counties on Maryland’s Eastern Shore.
 It highlights 35 historically significant sites linked to Harriet Tubman and others seeking freedom from slavery in the mid-1800s.
 The byway was designated as one of the best driving tours in the nation by the Federal Highway Administration for its scenic beauty and significant history.

-The Harriet Tubman Museum and Education Center was started by local community members in the 1990s as part of a grassroots effort to preserve and promote Harriet Tubman’s legacy.
+The Harriet Tubman Museum and Educational Center was started by local community members in the 1990s as part of a grassroots effort to preserve and promote Harriet Tubman’s legacy.
 It includes information about Harriet Tubman’s life.
 You can visit this small museum at 424 Race Street in downtown Cambridge, Maryland.
 The hours are Tuesday through Friday, 12 to 3pm and Saturday, 12 to 4pm.
 There is no admission, but donations are welcome.

-The Harriet Tubman Underground Railroad Visitor Center is a new venture developed by the National Park Service and the Maryland Park Service.
-When it opens to the public in March 2017, its 10,000-square-feet of exhibit place will include interpretive exhibits, hands-on learning, and a movie theater, as well as 17 acres with nature trails and an outdoor pavilion.
+The Harriet Tubman Underground Railroad Visitor Center was developed by the National Park Service and the Maryland Park Service and opened in March 2017.
+Its 10,000 square feet of exhibit place include interpretive exhibits, hands-on learning, and a movie theater, as well as 17 acres with a short nature trail and an outdoor pavilion.
 It is located about 20 minutes from the heart of Cambridge, Maryland, near Blackwater National Wildlife Refuge.
 The Visitor Center is open daily (except major holidays) from 9am to 5pm.
 There is no admission, but donations are welcome.

 No, admission is free to all the sites along the byway.
 Some sites may have a donation box.